Tender Jargon Buster

 Best Value – BV

-The Government’s alternative to the old Compulsory Competitive Tendering (CCT) system.
+Best Value for Money (or best price/quality ratio).
+The Government’s replacement the old Compulsory Competitive Tendering (CCT) system.
 The principles make clear that the duty of best value applies to all local authority services.
 It promotes local accountability and continuous improvement in service performance.
+See MEAT.

 The process of managing a tender submission for a contract and managing the bid team.